Lestovka: Usage

 The remaining one hundred small counters are used for the repetition of the Jesus prayer, with bows and prostrations.

 Other uses of the lestovka include counting the twelve or forty repetitions of Lord have mercy used as responses at the Divine Liturgy and Canonical hours.
 The seventeen counters are also used to count the number of bows during the Prayer of Saint Ephrem.

 Lestovka with 150 steps is used to read prayers to the Virgin Mary.

 Outside of Old Belief

 Lestovka is often found outside communities that adhere to the liturgical practices of the Old Believers.
 Eastern Catholic and Eastern Orthodox Christians who are knowledgeable about Slavic traditions of the Byzantine rite love to own and use them.
 Members of the Russian Orthodox Church today are increasingly using lestovka.
-Examples of Russian Orthodox saints depicted with a staircase are Seraphim of Sarov, Sergius of Radonezh, Kiev Pechersk Saints and many other saints of the Russian Orthodox Church.
+Examples of Russian Orthodox saints depicted with a lestovka are Seraphim of Sarov, Sergius of Radonezh, Kiev Pechersk Saints and many other saints of the Russian Orthodox Church.
+Notably, many people outside of Old Believer or Old Ritualist circles use smaller Lestovki with only 50 steps, to differentiate from Old Ritualitsts proper.